 Behind the bluster and hyperbole, there are some more constructive thoughts from the “red Tories.”
 They are right that staff morale and professionalism are recognised as being key to improvement (and efficiency), and some reforms have disillusioned front line staff, crowding out their knightly motivations.
 Government has recognised this.
 There are examples where staff engagement has been used as the means to organisational transformation, and the ‘new professionalism’ features strongly in the current Cabinet Office public service reform agenda.
 But again the report runs behind the policy and the evidence.

 What is more bizarre is the claim that the private sector can pick the best people, while the low status public sector gets the leftovers.
 Top graduates seem to disagree.
 While the attractiveness of City firms plummeted in the most recent Times Top 100 graduate employers survey, the civil service, NHS, teaching and BBC are all in the top 10, despite more modest salaries.

 So maybe things are not as doom and gloom as Demos make out.
 There is a lot of talk at the moment about the need for efficiencies in public services.
 Progressives should be angry about waste and poor quality where services let people down.
 But the fact that future public service budgets will ultimately have to suffer to bail out recent market failures should not open the door for conservatives to dismiss the progress that has already been made improving services.
 It is right to revisit reforms to ensure that they harness rather than crowd out professionalism, and to free up local innovation and leadership.
 But throwing around simplistic slogans – public services are failing so sack the managers and auditors – does not move the debate on for progressives, and is likely to compound the problems of public perception and staff morale.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.